edu-python-course/problem-sets/README.rst

 be included to the source (src).
 Test cases for functions, classes etc. should lie inside of tests directory.
 It's ok to created nested packages within these directories if needed.

-The **docs** directory contains optional config for the documentation generator and is used for documentation builds check only.
-The docs for this project are to be generated within the main project and another configuration will be used.